Frequently Asked Questions – Mortgage Approval Process:

 Get a Free Guide with Frequently Asked Questions Answered

 Solid relationships are the basis of a smooth mortgage transaction.
-Inlanta consistently works with the same agents and everyone works as a team.
+Guild Mortgage consistently works with the same agents and everyone works as a team.
 With strategic financing that’s tailored to your needs, along with winning strategies for strong offers and cohesive communication, your agent is confident in a quick, smooth transaction.

 Q. I was pre-approved, but after I found a home and signed a contract, my lender denied my loan.
 Why is this a common trend that I hear about?